OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 >
 > The `public` modifier indicates that the function can be called by code outside this source code file.
 Non-public functions cannot be called directly by outside code.
 (However, pointers to non-public functions can be passed to outside code, and this would allow the pointed-to function to be called by outside code.)
 >
-> The `view` modifier indicates that the function is impure, meaning that it might read global variables or call other read functions.
+> The `view` modifier indicates that the function might read global variables or call other read functions.
 >
-> The `write` modifier indicates that the function is impure, meaning that it might write to global variables or call other write functions.
+> The `write` modifier indicates that the function might write to global variables or call other write functions.
 >
 > The arguments are treated as local variables within the function, so code in the function can read them or assign to them.
 >
-> If there is a `returntype`, the function will return a single value of the specified type.
+> If there is a return type specified, the function will return a single value of the specified type.
 (We'll see below that the type can be a tuple, allowing multiple values to be packaged together into a single return value.)
 >
-> If `returntype` is `every`, then the function cannot return, because no return value can exist.
+> If the return type is `every`, then the function cannot return, because no return value can exist.
 The compiler will verify that the function cannot return.
 If the compiler is unable to verify this, it will generate an error.
 >
 > Declaring a function as `noreturn` is equivalent to declaring that the function returns `every`.